WHAT IS PLATELET-RICH PLASMA (PRP) THERAPY?

 Some medical clinics will claim you need a series of three PRP treatments, however we achieve complete relief of pain in more than 90% of our patients with just one treatment.
 There are several reasons for this.
 PRP therapy is very technique dependent and our clinic has thoroughly evaluated every step of the process.

-Dr. Rogers has performed thousands of ultrasound guided treatments allowing him to develop high precision and comfort with injection therapy.
+Dr. Rogers has performed thousands of ultrasound guided treatments allowing him to perform comfortable injection therapy with high precision.
 In most circumstances patients gain relief within two to six weeks following PRP therapy and will not require any additional care.

 CONDITIONS TREATED WITH PRP THERAPY